aholland/aholland-scala-utils/README.md

 # ants-scala-utils
-Basic utilities I like to use in Scala, especially implicits for implicits for manipulating Options
+Basic utilities I like to use in Scala, especially implicits for working with Option